 5.3 Data Distribution Between the Train/Validation and Test Sets

 This sub-section compared the ground truth MMR distribution in the train/validation and test sets to provide foundation for later discussions about model performance.
-This comparison was performed separately for the datasets used to conduct country-level prediction and forecasting.
+This comparison was performed separately for the datasets used to build country-level prediction and forecasting models.

 5.31 Country-Level Prediction

-The ground truth MMR distributions in the train/validation and test sets overlapped for lower-middle, upper-middle, and high-income countries (Figure 13).
+When splitting the training and testing data by countries, the ground truth MMR distributions in the train/validation and test sets overlapped for lower-middle, upper-middle, and high-income countries (Figure 13).
 In fact, the data for lower-middle countries in the train/validation and test sets had the same Q2 MMR (52).
 Similarly, the Q2 MMRs for upper-middle and high-income data differed between the train/validation and test sets by 3 and 1, respectively.
 The Q1 values for these countries’ test datasets were greater than for their train/validation sets (e.g. 41 versus 33 for lower-middle).
 In contrast, Q3 and maximum MMR values in these countries’ train/validation data were higher than in their test data.
 For example, the Q3 MMR for lower-middle countries was 283 in the train/validation set versus 60 in the test set.
 The differences between train/validation and test MMR data were greater for lower-middle income countries than upper-middle and high-income.
 The train/validation set for these three income levels also contained outliers with higher MMR values than the associated test sets.

-There was a greater difference between MMR estimates in the train/validation and test sets filtered for low-income data.
+There was a greater difference between MMR estimates in the train/validation and test sets filtered for low-income data, compared with other income levels?.
 For example, the train/validation data had a Q2 MMR value of 610 while the test set had a Q2 of 772.
 The test set’s Q3 and Q1 similarly exceeded the train/validation set’s Q3 and Q1 by 126 and 103, respectively.
 As a result, the test set’s MMR distribution was shifted higher than the train set’s distribution.
 Given the small number of low-income samples, which cover a wide range of MMR values (Table 10), samples with high MMRs may have been included in the test set by chance.
 However, the maximum MMR value in the low-income train/validation data was greater the maximum in the corresponding test set.